-A preliminary assessment of the impact of assimilating radar reflectivity volumes with the KENDA system is provided by comparing two pairs of experiments: conv60_nolhn with rad60_nolhn and conv60 with rad60.
-In the experiment named conv60_nolhn only conventional observations are assimilated while in the rad60_nolhn experiment both conventional and radar reflectivity volumes are employed.
+A preliminary assessment of the impact of assimilating radar reflectivity volumes with the KENDA system is provided by comparing two pairs of experiments: conv60\nolhn with rad60\nolhn and conv60 with rad60.
+In the experiment named conv60\nolhn only conventional observations are assimilated, while in the rad60\nolhn experiment both conventional and radar reflectivity volumes are employed.
 The same dichotomy is preserved in the second pair of experiments but, in this case, LHN of SRI data is performed additionally in both conv60 and rad60.

-The areal average of 3-hourly precipitation during the assimilation procedure is displayed in Figure 3, employing precipitation recorded by rain-gauges (black line) as independent reference observation.
-Comparing $rad60_nolhn$ (solid orange line) to $conv60_nolhn$ (dashed blue line), the correspondence between forecast and observed precipitation is improved when reflectivity volumes are assimilated in combination with conventional data through KENDA.
-In fact, the root mean square error (RMSE) is reduced from 0.38 mm of $conv60_nolhn$ to 0.26 mm of $rad60_nolhn$ experiment.
-The same conclusion holds when the assimilation through KENDA is combined to LHN: the RMSE is reduced from 0.37 mm of conv60 (dashed red line) to 0.29 mm of rad60 (solid green line; this colour will be used from here onwards to identify uniquely this experiment).
-Note that the LHN substantially unaffects the overall agreement between forecast and observed precipitation when it is combined to the assimilation of only conventional data (RMSE equal to 0.38 mm for $conv60_nolhn$ experiment and to 0.37 mm for conv60) while slightly degrades the correspondence when also reflectivity volumes are employed (RMSE equal to 0.26 mm for $rad60_nolhn$ experiment and to 0.29 mm for $rad60_nolhn$ experiment.
+The areal average of 3-hourly precipitation during the assimilation procedure is displayed in Fig. 3, employing precipitation recorded by rain gauges (black line) as an independent reference observation.
+Comparing rad60\nolhn (solid orange line) to conv60 nolhn (dashed blue line), the correspondence between forecast and observed precipitation is improved when reflectivity volumes are assimilated in combination with conventional data through KENDA.
+In fact, the RMSE is reduced from 0.38 mm of conv60 nolhn to 0.26 mm of the rad60\nolhn experiment.
+The same conclusion holds when the assimilation through KENDA is combined with LHN: the RMSE is reduced from 0.37 mm of conv60 (dashed red line) to 0.29 mm of rad60 (solid green line; this colour will be used from here onwards to identify uniquely this experiment).
+Note that the LHN does not substantially affect the overall agreement between forecast and observed precipitation when it is combined with the assimilation of only conventional data (RMSE equal to 0.38 mm for the conv60\nolhn experiment and 0.37 mm for conv60) but slightly degrades the correspondence when reflectivity volumes are also employed (RMSE equal to 0.26 mm for the rad60 nolhn experiment and 0.29 mm for rad60).